jo/sync-tank/distributed-migration-strategies/index.md

   </figcaption>
 </figure>

-The example that led us to think about migrations proper was the switch from the simple `isDone` to the more expressive `status` that changed the core todo items and required the introduction of a new document type.
-During the migration process we have to take existing todo items and find an appropriate mapping of an `isDone`-value to one of the new states.
-Building this right into the app will become tedious and hard to maintain.
-Instead, let's write an *adapter* as an extension to the app that performs the migration *on the fly* as it were.
-Let will refer to this approach as an *adapter migration* for the time being.
+Building this kind of functionality right into the application will become tedious and hard to maintain, though.
+So instead, let's write an *adapter* as an extension to the app that performs the migration.
+We will refer to this approach as an *adapter migration*.
 [Figure 2](#figure-2) illustrates the concept in broad strokes: an adapter is provided to update the old (white) document type to a newer version which the new app knows how to handle.

-Adapters could enable newer applications to read older documents.
+Adapters would enable newer applications to read older documents.
 And after a document has been read, the app could write it back to the database in its updated form.
-This way, the transformation of all documents that previously happened during the big migration event would now happen step by step, whenever a client actually needs to handle a document.
+The migration, which previously happened during one big event would now happen step by step, whenever a client actually needed to handle a document.
 For lack of a better term we could call this *eventual migration* to be in line with CouchDB's central concept of *eventual consistency*.

-To illustrate this approach with an example, let's take another look at the todo app.
+To elaborate on this approach a little further, let's take another look at the todo app.
 Our example application is live and we have todo items in the system.
 We now want to release a new version of the app that works with new document versions.
-The new application can read and write these new documents, but in order for it to process older documents, we could provide it with an adapter that takes in old documents and returns new ones.
+The new application can read and write these new documents, and in order for it to process older documents, we provide it with an adapter that takes in old documents and returns new ones.
 For instance, an adapter could take in a todo item with an old schema:

 ```json
 {